← Home

 otherwise:

 say "[one of]You see a field of sunflowers.
 Every head is turned toward you.
 Then it is dark again.[or]For a moment you are standing in a lit corridor that stretches in both directions forever.
 It collapses.[or]You see your own hands in front of you, clearly, in detail.
 They are not your hands.
 Then nothing.[or]A bright room.
 A table set for dinner.
 Someone is sitting across from you.
 You almost see their face.
-Gone.[or]Perfect dark.
-The stone is wet.
-The air barely moves.[purely at random][paragraph break]";
+Gone.[or]Suffocating absence of light.
+Wet stone hurts bones you thought were numb.
+Still air.[purely at random][paragraph break]";

 if the number of known things enclosed by the location is greater than 0:

 say "You blink it away.
-What is real: [the list of known things enclosed by the location].
+What is solid, persistent: [the list of known things enclosed by the location].
 The dark.";

 otherwise if the number of found things enclosed by the location is greater than 0: